 Château Jouclary is situated about 10 km north of the ancient walled city of Carcassonne.
 Cabardès is a terroir on the stony slopes of the Montagne Noire, where there is a harmonious balance between the east and west.
 The climatic influences of the Mediterranean sun on one side and the fresher Altantic winds on the other side stamp their mark on the ripening of the grapes.
 It is here that both Merlot and Cabernet (Atlantic), and Syrah and Grenache (Mediterranean) grow alongside each other.
 Careful blending and ageing of the wines allows the vigneron to obtain the best possible balance between fruit and structure, softness and complexity, and richness and elegance.

-Château Jouclary Cuvée Tradition 2016
+Château Jouclary Tradition 2019

-Château Jouclary Les Amandiers 2016
+Château Jouclary Les Amandiers 2019

-Black cherries and hints of the cigar box on the nose, and this leads into a suppler, more concentrated wine with blackberry flavours and subtle hints of woodsmoke.
+Black cherries and hints of the cigar box greet you on the nose, and this leads into a supple, more concentrated wine with blackberry and fig flavours, and subtle hints of woodsmoke.
 It finishes long with a hint of liquorice.
-A more complex wine it will go beautifully with lamb or beef.
+A more complex wine, it will go beautifully with lamb or beef.

-It is so fruity that it is a joy to drink now, but it will age well over the next couple of years.
+Very much in the style of a good Bordeaux, it is so fruity that it is a joy to drink now, but it will age well over the next couple of years.

 Château Jouclary Cuvée Guilhaume 2019

 Pascal’s top wine is very carefully crafted from a blend of Merlot 45%, Syrah 45% and Grenache 10% from selected old vines with very low yields.
 It is then aged in new oak barriques for 12 months.